gradescope/autograder_samples/README.md

 accepting student submissions, running your autograder at scale, and distributing the results back to students and to you.

-## Pricing

-Starting Fall 2017, the autograder platform will be available with paid school site licenses and for individual courses that pay for access to our "Gradescope Complete" tier (see our [pricing page](https://gradescope.com/pricing) for more information).

-If you're an existing user or have any questions regarding pricing, please contact us at [help@gradescope.com](mailto:help@gradescope.com).
-If you want to experiment with the platform to see if it works for you, feel free to contact us for trial access.

 # How it works

 As an instructor, you create a new assignment on Gradescope, and